To lower your prescription drug costs, you can:

-You automatically qualify for lower prescription costs through Extra Help if you have Medicare and meet any of these conditions:
+Some people automatically qualify for Extra Help.
+You'll get the Extra Help program if you have Medicare and get any of the following:

-- Get help from your state Medicaid program paying your Part B premiums (from a Medicare Savings Program)
+- Help from your state Medicaid program paying your Part B premiums (from a Medicare Savings Program)

-- If your copayment amounts change next year, you'll get a notice (on orange paper) in the mail in early October with the new amounts.
+- If your copays change next year: You'll get a notice (on orange paper) in the mail in early October with the new amounts.

 If you're not sure if you're paying the right amount, call your drug plan.
 Your plan may ask you to give information to help them check the level of Extra Help you should get.